ARTICLE I: PURPOSE

 - One-third of the entry fee to the John Ross Endowment Fund.

-- One-third to the NBBA Tournament Fund to be specifically controlled by the Tournament Committee.
+- Two-thirds to the NBBA Tournament Fund to be specifically controlled by the Tournament Committee.

 All teams must remit the tournament entry fee (the amount for the upcoming year to be determined by the NBBA Tournament Committee and announced at the Awards Ceremony) by the 1st of July of the tournament year to the Secretary of the NBBA.